recursivecodes/springboot-elascticsearch-demo/README.md

   -H 'Content-Type: application/json' \
   --data-raw  '
     {
-      "title": "A story about friends",
+      "title": "A Story About Friends",
       "description": "A tale as old as time...", "article": "It is truly serendipitous that we met today."
     }